 No. Counselling is not about telling you what to do, telling you who to be with etc. I will work with you to work out what is right for you.

 How many times sessions/appointments will I need?

 You may find that one session is all you need for a specific issue.
 Sometimes ongoing support is required.
 I often find that 6-8 sessions is enough for most individual clients to feel that their life is back in control and that they feel confident in managing on their own again.
-With couples it can vary depending on the issues that brought you to see me and what you are hoping to achieve.
+With relationship therapy, couples usually require longer therapy but it can vary depending on the issues that brought you to see me and what you are hoping to achieve.

 How often do I need to see you?